A̱m’lala sa Ḵ̓umux̱se’

 • Acknowledge the creator of the song (William Wasden Jr) from Alert Bay, British Columbia.

-• Share the history of the song (see above description).
+• Share the history and purpose of the song (see above descriptions).

 • The song must be respectfully used in the style / format it was released (no changes).